cedrickchee/personal-website/about.md

 ## Projects

-In 2016, while I was studying Machine Learning independently, I started <a href="https://trinine.io" target="_blank">Trinine</a>, an open source project to learn, experiment, and improve medical imaging and diagnosis for patients and clinicians using deep neural networks and cloud computing.
+In 2016, while I was studying Machine Learning independently, I started <a href="https://trinine.io" target="_blank">Trinine</a> as a side-project to learn, experiment, and improve medical imaging and diagnosis for patients and clinicians using deep neural networks and cloud computing.
+My goal is to turn Trinine into an open source SaaS platform for medical imaging powered by machine learning.
+My long term goal is to develop technologies using Artificial Intelligence to solve some tough problems such as early intervention in chronic disease and to make patient care more precise.

 ## Development Stack